 Some brands like Shure spent decades designing functional pro-audio equipment for musicians.
 Their emphasis is on quality over design—that’s not to say that Shure’s headphones don’t look good, they’re just not too obsessed with fashion statements.

 But don’t for a moment think that independent makers can’t make great looking IEMs.
 Meze, a fairly new maker, has some products that look and sound exceptionally great, like the Meze 12.
+For an in-depth review of the Meze 12 Classics, check out my latest review.

 Probably the most important question you have to ask yourself is whether form or function is more important.
 Are you willing to spend more on a great looking headphone, or on something discreet but sounds better?
 Or are you willing to strike a balance between both, like with the Creative Aurvana?